colecathcart/CPSC-530-Project/README.md

 is published here: https://github.com/kubowania/battleships The original game is published under a public MIT license with full consent from the original authors to reuse and edit this software.
-The original license is included in the original README contents below
+The original license is included in this repo for reference.
+All test scripts were created by the members of group 3 and can be found in the 'tests' folder.

 INSTRUCTIONS FOR RUNNING/TESTING
  - ~~NOTE: You can currently go to 'battleshipg3.herokuapp.com' to see a live version of our edited version, no setup required.
 The rest of the instructions are for setup on a local machine~~